35ajstern/simple_academic_website/index.md

 ---
 I am a PhD candidate at UC Berkeley in the <a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/">Graduate Group in Computational Biology</a> advised by Prof. <a href="http://www.nielsenlab.org/">Rasmus Nielsen</a> of the Depts. of Integrative Biology and Statistics.

+I did my undergraduate studies at Northwestern University, where I worked with Adam Hockenberry and Prof. <a href="https://amaral.northwestern.edu/">Luís Amaral</a> at the Northwestern Institute for Complex Systems.
+In 2017-2018 I was a Computational Biology Fellow at AncestryDNA, where I studied the recent demographic history of humans in North America.

-My research interests are in theoretical population genetics with a focus on modeling the genomic signatures of selection and complex trait evolution.
-I'm especially interested in applying these models to determine which parts of the genome have evolved under selection, and when.
-I'm also interested in the interplay of population structure and selection.
+My current research interests are in theoretical population genetics with a focus on modeling the genomic signatures of selection and complex trait evolution.
+I'm especially interested in applying these models to determine which parts of the genome have evolved under selection.
+I am also interested in the interplay of population structure and selection.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>